Do you want to know if DBS Home Loan is the best for your first house? Then, read and understand as we tackle the details about it.

 There are two ways that a home loan can affect your life.
-For one, you will use it to finally get your home.
-This is one of the most important achievements in your adulthood.
-Also, a home loan can bring a critical blow in your finances if you are not careful with choosing the right one.
+For one, you will use it to get your home finally.
+It is one of the most important achievements in your adulthood.
+Also, a home loan can bring a critical blow to your finances.
+Being careless in choosing the right one results in this.

-DBS offers home loans to Singaporeans and Permanent Residents of legal age but not older than 65 years old upon the maturity of the loan.
-This loan is not only for first time home owners only.
+DBS offers home loans to Singaporeans and Permanent Residents.
+It is available for legal age but not older than 65 years old upon the loan’s maturity.
+Also, the loan is not only for first-time homeowners only.

-Borrowers may be an HDB owner with existing home loans from other banks/financial institutions or from Housing Development Board.
-Owners of a new HDB homes with finished flats can apply too.
+Borrowers may be HDB owners with existing home loans from other banks/financial institutions or Housing Development Board.
+In addition, it is for owners of new HDB homes with finished flats to apply.

 Just like the other banks, DBS is strict with the required paperwork.
 It may be tedious, but this gives the bank the ability to know your creditworthiness.

 You will need to present a photocopy of your NRIC (front and bank) and your computerised payslips for the past three months for employed borrowers.
 Also, you may need your Notice of assessment and your CPF statements for the past three months.

 If you are self-employed, you will need to present a clear photocopy of your NRIC and the last two years’ Notice of assessment.
 In addition, you may present your last 15 months’ CPF statement.
 It proves that your business is indeed thriving.

 In case you are a foreigner, you’ll need your passport, valid Employment Pass, and your computerised salary slips for the past 3 months.